ryan-shah/bigLittleMatch/README.md

 Big Little Matching Utility
 =========================

-go to winOS or biglittle_mac_port to see OS specific status/TODO
+go to winOS or macOS to see OS specific status/TODO

+- winOS: complete
+- macOS: unfinished